Keyboard shortcuts

 swissarmyhammer model use

-Apply a specific model configuration to the current project or for a specific use case.
+Apply a specific model configuration to the current project.

 Model precedence (highest to lowest): • User models: ~/.models/.yaml • Project models: ./models/.yaml • Built-in models: embedded in the binary